just-the-docs/just-the-docs/peopleops/COMPENSATION_STRATEGY.md

 1. Full time contractors (100h/mo or more) and employees receive 50% reimbursement for medical expenses, up to $1000 CAD per calendar year.
 2. Part time contractors (50h/mo or more) receive 30% reimbursement for medical expenses, up to $1000 CAD per calendar year.

+### Subcontractors in the Philippines

+Recognizing that we have a significant number of team members based in the Philippines, we have enhanced our benefits package to provide better support to them.

 ## See Also

 [Expenses](EXPENSES.md) we cover for team members